techno-nerd/Arduino_101/03 Simple Burglar Alarm/README.md

 You will need:
 1. Arduino Mega 2560 R3
-2. LEDs
+2. LED
+3. 220 Ohm resistor
-3. Buzzer
+4. Buzzer
-4. Ultrasonic sensor
+5. Ultrasonic sensor
-5. Push button
+6. Push button
-6. Breadboard
+7. Breadboard
-7. Jumper wires
+8. Jumper wires
-8. Computer with Arduino IDE and USB cable
+9. Computer with Arduino IDE and USB cable

 ## Algorithm

 You will need to continuously check the distance from the closest object using an ultrasonic sensor.
 If an object is less than 5 cm away, start the alarm!
-The buzzer and LED should beep and flash respectively for the next 5 seconds, unless the button is pressed, which turns off the alarm immediately.
+The buzzer and LED should beep and flash respectively until the button is pressed, which turns the alarm off.